mirror/dd-wrt/src/router/python/Doc/library/pdb.rst

    that matches one of these patterns.
 [1]_

-   By default, Pdb sets a handler for the SIGINT signal (which is sent when the user presses Ctrl-C on the console) when you give a ``continue`` command.
+   By default, Pdb sets a handler for the SIGINT signal (which is sent when the user presses :kbd:`Ctrl-C` on the console) when you give a ``continue`` command.
-   This allows you to break into the debugger again by pressing Ctrl-C.  If you want Pdb not to touch the SIGINT handler, set *nosigint* tot true.
+   This allows you to break into the debugger again by pressing :kbd:`Ctrl-C`.
+If you want Pdb not to touch the SIGINT handler, set *nosigint* to true.

+   The *readrc* argument defaults to true and controls whether Pdb will load .pdbrc files from the filesystem.

    Example call to enable tracing with *skip*::